jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/README.md

 </p>

-Please read the class [Syllabus](Syllabus.md).

-Please see the class [Schedule](Schedule.md) for content that will be covered througout the class.
+Please read the [Syllabus](Syllabus.md) for classroom information and content that will be covered throughout the class.

 Please see the [Modules](Modules) directory for specific content being covered.